-I’ve been at the Financial Times since 2004, and became Interactive editor in 2006.
+I was at the Financial Times since 2004, and became Interactive editor in 2006.
 In 2008-09 I was Technology correspondent, and then went back to be Interactive editor again in 2009.
 After a stint as Assistant editor on the emerging markets desk, writing and editing the blog beyondbrics (2011-14), I went on book leave.

 In November 2015 I was appointed Digital Editor for Audience Engagement.
+Then I left in 2017.

 Sport – the Baseline column and other things